-Resource Type Description Configuration AWS DNS resource Registers the resource record sets including the DNS name and the IP address of the active server instance into the hosted zone of Amazon Route 53, and publishes operations within the VPC or to the Internet.
-Required AWS DNS monitor resource AWS DNS resource periodically monitors whether the registered resource record set exists in the hosted zone of Amazon Route 53 and whether the resolution of the DNS name is available.
-(This monitor resource is automatically added when the AWS DNS resource is added.)
-Required AWS AZ monitor resource Periodically monitors the health of the AZ in which the local server exists by using Multi-AZ.
-Recommended IP monitor resource Monitors the health of communica- tion between subnets by checking whether communication with a NAT is available.
-Required to check the health of communication between subnets.
-Other resources and monitor resources Depends on the configuration of the application, such as a mirror disk, used in an HA cluster.
-Optional
+Resource Type Description Configuration

+AWS DNS resource Registers the resource record sets Required

+including the DNS name and the

+IP address of the active server in-

+stance into the hosted zone of Ama-

+zon Route 53, and publishes opera-

+tions within the VPC or to the Inter-

+net.

+AWS DNS monitor resource Required

+AWS DNS resource periodically

+monitors whether the registered

+resource record set exists in the

+hosted zone of Amazon Route 53

+and whether the resolution of the

+DNS name is available.

+(This monitor resource is

+automatically added when the AWS

+DNS resource is added.)

+A)A/C A 7 magaitag gasagga Desire II and the second of the least of the second D 1 .
+1

+AWS AZ monitor resource Periodically monitors the health of Recommended

+the AZ in which the local server ex-

+IP monitor resource ists by using Multi-AZ.
+Monitors the health of communica- Deguined to about the booth of

+ir monitor resource Required to check the health of

+tion between subnets by checking whether communication with a NAT communication between subnets.

+is available.

+Other resources and monitor re- Depends on the configuration of the Optional

+sources application, such as a mirror disk, Орионаг

+3001003 used in an HA cluster.

+used in all 11/1 cluster.